 Using my land the women are growing vegetables for their families and for sale.
 They are learning new skills, have healthier food for their children, gain income and feel really good about themselves.
 We have also leased extra land and planting 500 dalo (taro) per month, dalo is Fiji’s main commercial vegetable crop.

-Did you know Fiji ranks 2nd in the world for breast cancer, 2nd for diabetes, 15th for uterine cancer, 19th for heart disease?
+Did you know Fiji ranks in the top 5 in the world for breast cancer and diabetes?
+And rates high for cervical cancer, heart disease and others.
 We are trying our best to change that in our community.
 We visit families and gatherings in our area, show them a video on each topic and give them pamphlets and encourage them to set goals for better health.
-We are not a health professionals, but an Australian health company who supplies the videos, materials and coaches us (at no cost).
-That also builds our confidence.
+We are not health professionals, but an Australian health company who supplies the videos, materials and coaches us (at no cost).
+That also builds our confidence to help other women.

 We now run a regular PAP test program by getting doctor to visit the communities.
 We supply food and refreshments to make a day of it – many of the women have never had one before.
-Because we find many women not been tested and we have two positive tests so far we are going to focus on growing this program.
+Because we find many women who have not been tested and we have three positive tests so far we are going to focus on growing this program.
 The doctor at the hospital asked us to also do materials on sexual health.
-So on the PAP test days in the various communities we will give out pamphlets on that as well as cancer self checking and show the videos on those things.
+So on the PAP test days we give out pamphlets on that as well as cancer self checking and show the videos on those things.

 In 2018 we will be running breast feeding and sexual health programs on behalf of the hospital – it’s two hours away.
 The hospital was impressed with us arranging the PAP test program, so asked us to promote these two new topics.
 We were so proud to be asked by the hospital to do this – a year a go we may have been looked down on by some people.
 Now we are strong leaders in our community.
 Wow, that is really is something.